zextras/tech-doc/source/carbonio/_management/backup.rst

 According to these definitions, the ideal acceptable value zero, while the realistic values are usually near zero, depending on the size of the data.
-In Zextras, the combination of Real Time Scan and SmartScan guarantees that both RTO and RPO values are quite low: The Real Time Scanner ensures that all metadata changes are recorded as soon as they change, while the SmartScan copies all items that have been modified,
+In |product|, the combination of Real Time Scan and SmartScan guarantees that both RTO and RPO values are quite low: The Real Time Scanner ensures that all metadata changes are recorded as soon as they change, while the SmartScan copies all items that have been modified,